About La Rosiere, France

 "Croissants for breakfast, pasta for lunch.
-La Rosiere is right on the border between Italy and France.
+La Rosiere is right on the border French – Italian border.
 Although the resort has plenty for everyone, it’s best known as a sunny, family resort.
 The skiing is linked to the Italian resort of La Thuile and the route between the two is stunning whether you’re on skis or in a car." - Simon Malster

 La Rosiere is a traditional, chalet style resort, with gentle pistes down into the village.
 As one of the smaller ski resorts in the Alps, most of the chalets are within easy reach of the slopes.
 There are a number of quaint restaurants serving classic Savoyarde food, while the small selection of bars are lively.